 I can also understand how powerful can be the “Great Wind Mill” exercise and chi kung in general to stimulate someone's channels of energy to strengthens his/her capacity to stand excesses.

 Please do not mis-understand me, thinking that I want to find faults with you.
 I only want to correct your and many people's mis-conceptions.

 The powerful effects of chi kung are not from the “Great Wind Mill” or any other chi kung techniques by themselves, but from how skilfully you perform the techniques.
 If you perform the “Great Wind Mill” as a physical exercise, as most people would if they learn from books, videos or incompetent instructors, you would only get physical benefits like loosening your joints and muscles.
 You can get the wonderful benefits of chi kung only if you perform the “Great Wind Mill” or any techniques as energy exercise.

-As a result of chi kung training you will be able to stand exercise better if you want to, but that is not the aim of chi kung training.
-In fact as you are already healthy and fit with chi kung training, you do not need to do any other exercise.
-Just practising chi kung alone will be sufficient to provide for all your needs of health and vitality.
+As a result of chi kung training you will be able to stand excesses better if you want to, but that is not the aim of chi kung training.
+In fact as you are already healthy and fit, with chi kung training you do not need to do any new exercise.
+Just practising your chi kung alone will be sufficient to provide for all your needs of health and vitality.

 My curiosity wonders if it wouldn't be a risk to advice a person with a previous spleen/pancreas/ stomach dysfunction to use sweets without moderation, notably refined sugar, industrial sweeteners, etc.

 It is not only safe, it is also recommended that a former diabetes patient or a former heart patient to take sugar or rich food as normal healthy persons do.
 If you had diabetes or a heart problem, but you still have to control your sugar or food intake although you are no longer on medication, you cannot be called healthy.